Rational Points on Del Pezzo Surface of degree 1 and 2: The proof of Theorem 4.1

-\item Consider the case over $\mathbb F_4$.
-Similar as over $\mathbb F_2$, $G_2(x,y,z)$ must be a nonsplit quadric, hence we could assume $G_2(x,y,z)= x^2+ \alpha xy+ y^2$ .
-To simplify the procedure, we start to find all the equations that don't have [0,y,z,w] as a solution.
-That is to say, has zero solution.
-To write out this explicitly, we have Write
+Consider the case over $\mathbb F_4$.
+Similar to the analysis over $\mathbb F_2$, $G_2(x,y,z)$ must be a non-split quadric, and we may assume $G_2(x,y,z)= x^2+ \alpha xy+ y^2$.
+To simplify the procedure, we start to find all the equations that don't have [0, y, z, w] as a solution.
+That is to say, has no non-trivial solution over $\mathbb F_4$.
+Explicitly, we have